 Teaching

-As I have learned from designing and teaching over 26 courses, including first-year composition courses, Honors courses, and intermediate and advanced literature courses, the same interests that fuel my own research, namely drawing connections among diverse narratives, is a robust means of prompting and guiding student involvement.
-Inviting students to articulate and value their own interests in the classroom creates a more equitable and robust academic conversation.
+As I have learned from designing and teaching 27 college-level courses, including graduate courses, composition courses, Honors courses, and intermediate and advanced literature courses, the same interests that fuel my own interests, namely thinking about the world and our place within it, is also a robust means of prompting and guiding student involvement.
+Inviting students to articulate and value their own interests in the classroom can create robust and equitable academic conversations.

-I believe that innovative approaches to pedagogy are central to a liberal arts education, and in turn that asking students to value and articulate their own interests in an academically robust way can lead to greater insights and development, both for them and for the academy as a whole.
+I believe that asking students to treasure and express their own interests within an academic context can lead to great insights and growth, both for students and for the academy as a whole.

 Courses I have taught include: